descope-sample-apps/sbt-aws-sample-app/README.md

 ---

-## 🌟 Use Cases

-### 1. **Authentication with Descope**

-- Easy-to-configure login flows and session management.
-- Securely integrates with the backend to handle authenticated requests.

-### 2. **SaaS Resource Management**

-- Built using AWS SBT, which simplifies implementing control plane and application plane services.
-- Codifies SaaS best practices, ensuring scalability and maintainability.

-### 3. **User Management**

-- Perform CRUD operations on user data via AWS Lambda functions.
-- Authenticate API requests using JWTs from Descope.

-### 4. **Modern UI Design**

-- Built with **shadcn** for a sleek, responsive design.
-- Optimized for a professional user experience.

----

 ## 🤝 Contributing

 We welcome contributions!
 Please fork the repository, make your changes, and open a pull request.

----

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

 ## 📧 Support